bfirner/essays/20250108-LearningAndRegularizationForLinearFunctions.md

 The result of training is in Figure 2.

 ![Figure 2.
-Is the model train on the ranges \[-2.5,1\] and \[1,2.5\] overfit?]("../figures/2025-01-function-from-x.png")
+Is the model train on the ranges \[-2.5,1\] and \[1,2.5\] overfit?](figures/2025-01-function-from-x.png)

 Can we say that the model is overfit?
 Well...

 Certainly the error is higher where it wasn't trained, which was 40% of the data range.
 The fact that it's a bit wrong there isn't surprising, but I wouldn't call this an "overfit" issue, because the existing data isn't "pushing" the model to be worse in the unknown region.
-This is just an issue of lack of data[^Take note that you can run training repeatedly to get different results that look better or worse, depending upon the randomness of the training points and the randomness involved in model initialization and training.
+This is just an issue of lack of data^[Take note that you can run training repeatedly to get different results that look better or worse, depending upon the randomness of the training points and the randomness involved in model initialization and training.
 The point is that the failure is arbitrary.].

 It would take very little data to solve this.
 Let's just add a single training point in the range \[-0.1,0.1\].